aquitania99/sydney-kids-activities/README.md

 **What we tried second**: Switching httpx to GET with `params={"data": query}`.
 Still 406.

 **Root cause**: httpx sends request headers that the Overpass server rejects, regardless of POST or GET.
-The exact header causing it is hard to pin down — Overpass is picky.
+The exact header causing it is hard to pin down, Overpass is picky.

 **Fix**: Drop httpx entirely for this request.
 Use Python's stdlib `urllib` instead, with an explicit `User-Agent` header (Overpass blocks anonymous-looking requests):